JlnLNT/mlops-project/README.md

-# Renewable potential in South-east France
-## Personal project for ML-OPS ZoomCamp

-The goal of this project is to apply everything I learned in this course and build an end-to-end machine learning project.

-## Model

 # MLOps Zoomcamp final project: Renewable potential in South-east France

 The goal of this project is to apply everything I learned in this course and build an end-to-end machine learning project.